What is an IBCLC?

 How many visits will I need?
-What about follow-up?
+What about follow-up appointments?

 Each case is unique and it is impossible to predict how quickly a situation will resolve.
 Most clients need between 1-3 appointments.
 I strongly encourage my clients to keep in touch with me until they feel fully confident that their breastfeeding issues are resolved.